 Micardis Plus tablets are available in three strengths: 40/12.5 mg, 80/12.5 mg and 80/25 mg tablets.

-Micardis Plus 40/12.5 mg tablets are red and white oval shaped two layer tablets.
-The white face is marked with the Boehringer Ingelheim logo and 'H4'.
+Micardis Plus 40/12.5 mg tablets are oblong, white-red, biconvex, two-layer tablets, possibly with red specks in the white layer.
+The white face is marked with H4 and the Boehringer Ingelheim company symbol.

-Micardis Plus 80/12.5 mg tablets are red and white oval shaped two layer tablets.
-The white face is marked with the Boehringer Ingelheim logo and 'H8'.
+Micardis Plus 80/12.5 mg tablets are oblong, white-red, biconvex, two-layer tablets, possibly with red specks in the white layer.
+The white face is marked with H8 and the Boehringer Ingelheim company symbol.

-Micardis Plus 80/25 mg tablets are yellow and white oval shaped two layer tablets.
-The white face is marked with the Boehringer Ingelheim logo and 'H9'.
+Micardis Plus 80/25 mg tablets are oblong, white-yellow, biconvex, two-layer tablets, possibly with yellow specks in the white layer.
+The white face is marked with H9 and the Boehringer Ingelheim company symbol.